mozilla/Snappy-Symbolication-Server/README.md

 The Symbolication Server includes its own tests.
 There are two options for running tests. `python runTests.py` runs all tests.
 `python tests/test_[name].py` runs just one test.

+If you have docker, you can run all the tests using `make test`.

 There is also the capability to use a certain configuration for testing.
 This is done by passing a configuration file to the runTests script with